19 Resources and Ideas to Celebrate the MLK Day of Service

 Here are some ways you can serve–virtually or in person–on MLK Day.

-Learn about MLK and Voting Rights
+Learn about King and the Civil Rights Movement

 - Talk with someone in your community who was alive during the Civil Rights era and have them provide a first-hand account of their experiences.